-The proposed development of a 25m high telecommunications mast and base station on Farm Avondrood No. 778, Rawsonville, Western Cape, wil have no impact on odours, and only localised construction noise.
+The proposed development of a 30m lattice mast will reduce the visual impact on the surrounding environment.
+The proposed activity will not produce any odours.
+Localised construction noise can be expected.
 However, the construction noise will be temporary in nature and as a mitigation measure, construction activities will be limited to normal working hours.
-The proposed development has a small development footprint (59m) and is located adjacent to an existing building, and are surrounded by agricultural land uses (vineyards, orchards, cultivated land).
 The proposed development will have an insignificant impact on the surrounding areas in terms of nuisance.